Counseling and Psychological Services

-The UHS Counseling staff is a multicultural group of professional counselors and psychiatrists.
+The UHS CAPS staff is a multicultural group of professional counselors and psychiatrists.
 Counselors include psychologists, social workers, and advanced-level trainees.
 We try to accommodate students’ preferences regarding counseling gender, ethnicity, and sexual orientation.

 Tegan Adams, PsyD